Frequently Asked Questions

-- Incense, Devotional Items, Etc.: 1-3 business days for in-stock orders
+- Incense, Devotional Items, Etc.: 1-3 business days, rarely up to 10 business days

-- During high-volume sales periods (around Easter/Pascha, Thanksgiving, and Christmas) large orders may be delayed
+- During high-volume periods (around Easter/Pascha, Thanksgiving, and Christmas) large orders may be delayed

-When ordering, please patiently keep in mind that all of our icons are hand-crafted.
+When ordering, please patiently keep in mind that all of our icons are hand-crafted and made to order.
 If you need your order by a certain date, include it in the order comments and we will do our best to accommodate your request.

 What is the difference between Classic and Masterpiece styles, protective wax, etc.?